Luka-pp/Milestone-Project-3/Testing.md

       before they get saved in the database.
 6. Deployment

     - Website has auto deployment from **GitHub** enabled.
-That beans every time I push the content From my local repository to the remote repository new website build gets created.
+That means every time I push the content from my local repository to the remote repository new website build gets created.
 At the time of writing this the website was on version 64.

 ### Bugs, Errors, Issues and fixes

-While performing testing I have encountered a lot of errors and issues and below are some of them:
+While performing testing I have encountered a lot of errors and issues, below are some of them:

 - While dong the HTML validation 3 errors showed up:
     1. Footer had a double footer element tags.
 This was resolved with removing one set of footer elements.